WeDot-Engine/WeDot-docs/src/classes/class_navigationserver3d.md

 [`Vector3`](class_vector3.md) **map_get_closest_point_to_segment** ( map: [`RID`](class_rid.md), start: [`Vector3`](class_vector3.md), end: [`Vector3`](class_vector3.md), use_collision: [`bool`](class_bool.md) = false ) const[^const]<div id="class_navigationserver3d_method_map_get_closest_point_to_segment"></div>

-Returns the closest point between the navigation surface and the segment.
+Returns the navigation mesh surface point closest to the provided `start` and `end` segment on the navigation `map`.

+If `use_collision` is `true`, a closest point test is only done when the segment intersects with the navigation mesh surface.

 <!-- rst-class:: classref-item-separator -->